 “You won’t know yourself.
 A few weeks from now the HSE will be returned to its natural ‘slowly collapsing’ form.
 And then sure blink and it’ll be winter and ‘we’re dealing with legacy capacity deficits’ time again,” added the spokesperson.

-In a matter of weeks failing to heed warnings from the Covid Advisory Group months ago about measures that could lessen the strain on the health service caused by Covid-19, RSV and flu while also ignoring experts stating that building capacity in ‘step-down’ facilities such as community care and rehab facilities could bring an end to trolleys will feel like ancient history until the same failures and warnings are brought up again next winter.
+In a matter of weeks failing to heed warnings from the health groups months ago about measures that could lessen the strain on the health service caused by Covid-19, RSV and flu while also ignoring experts stating that building capacity in ‘step-down’ facilities such as community care and rehab facilities could bring an end to trolleys will feel like ancient history until the same failures and warnings are brought up again next winter.

 “Sure there will be the odd crying parent on social media or TV begging for their child to get a routine operation that has a 5-year waiting list throughout the year but that heat isn’t as big as the annual ‘winter chaos that came out of nowhere trolleygeddon,” added the source.